 The course is designed to provide international students with a hothouse experience of practical film making in a developing country.
 Located at the intersection of the North/South divide, the creative focus lies within this fusion of cultures, finding expression in a practical outcome – the making of a 15-minute broadcast-quality documentary film.
 While the course is geared towards its practical outcome, it is underpinned by a rigorous academic programme designed to create a critical framework to support the creative journey of the student.

 Our permanent staff are all trained internationally and have extensive film industry experience and highly-regarded academic credentials.
 Our master classes are hosted by visiting lecturers and industry experts, all designed to help develop specialist skills and provide a context in which the films will be made.

 The academic requirement is a written reflective journal of 2,500 words (5-6 pages) detailing the journey from concept through to final delivery, with critical analysis of the process and the final outcome film.
 The course will cover the history and genesis of documentary film from its role as objective mirror on the world, through its various incarnations as propaganda tool, journalistic reportage, to its post-modern form as commentator, polemicist and educator.

 The course takes place over 10 weeks in Cape Town South Africa, voted one of the most desirable locations in the world.
 The country boasts a strong tradition of documentary film making and we are able to draw on a variety of practitioners to present master classes that will enhance the specific skillsets required to complete the course.

-We estimate that the course is nominally worth a total of 10 Credits, comprising 4 credits for the Academic component covering the evolution and development of the documentary form, and 6 credits for the applied skills in the achieving the practical outcome.
+We estimate that the course is nominally worth a total of TBD credits, comprising TBD credits for the Academic component covering the evolution and development of the documentary form, and TBD credits for the applied skills in the achieving the practical outcome.

 However, these credit ratings will be adjusted in line with your own specific institutional requirements.